In this guide, we are going to share the complete on page SEO checklist we follow at TechNerds.

 - Is Google Analytics set up on your website

-- You need to set up Analytics Software to see how your On-Page SEO campaign is performing.
+- You need to set up Analytics Software to see how your On-Page optimization and SEO campaign is performing.

 - Are you tracking your primary keyword phrase?

 You need to set up a tracking mechanism to analyze primary keywords and their performance on monthly basis.

 Disclaimer: This point only applies to those keywords which exist before or you plan to track.

 - Your page needs to accessible for Google spider to crawl.
 Check your robots.txt file or no index tag to see if they are crawlable?

 - You can use screaminfrog to see crawlability issues.
 Go to Response Codes > Apply the blocked by robots.txt filter.

 - Copy your URL and paste in Google search bar to see if your page is showing.

 - If not indexed, go to Screamingfrog Directives bar > Apply the noindex filter

 - If your URL is still not showing, you need to check the site architecture and see if the URL is only three clicks from the homepage.
 A common issue with enterprise and Ecommerce websites.